Skip to content

 yay -Syu kubecolor

-Termux (Android)
+Termux version

 For Android users using the Termux app.